wangziqi2013/wangziqi2013.github.io/_posts/2018-03-03-my-first-post.markdown

 categories: Other
 paper_title: This is a paper title
 paper_link: https://www.aaa.com
-paper_about: This is a paper about
+paper_keyword: This is a paper keyword
 ---
 This is a test